JeffersonLab/rf_classifier_random_forest/README.md

 https://jeffersonlab.github.io/rf_classifier_random_forest

 ## CEBAF Certified Installation
 This section describes a specific installation procedure used by the SQAM.
 The General Installation section below provides generic instructions for installing elsewhere.
-This guide assumes you followed the download instructions above and placed the model in /tmp/random_forest.
+Since this uses a virtual environment, it must be "built" in place and not copied from a temporary location.
+This is because the virtual environment contain hardcoded absolute paths to their installation directory.

+**Note: The following steps after "Downloading The Model" must be performed for each installation location.**

 ### Download The Model
 Clone the repository and checkout the desired version to a temporary location.